idealidler/idealidler/README.md

-I am a highly motivated and results-driven data professional with a strong background in data acquisition, machine learning and Natural language processing.
-I have a Master of Science in Business Analytics from Drexel University and a Bachelor of Engineering in Electronics & Telecommunications from University of Pune.
+ am a highly motivated and results-driven data professional with a strong background in data acquisition, machine learning, and natural language processing.
+My education includes a Master of Science in Business Analytics from Drexel University and a Bachelor of Engineering in Electronics & Telecommunications from the University of Pune.

-With experience as a data intern at Labware, I have honed my skills in designing and building prediction models and dashboards for clients.
-My expertise in programming languages such as Python, SQL, R, C, and C++, as well as tools and libraries such as Alteryx, TensorFlow, and XGBoost, have allowed me to produce accurate and effective solutions.
+I have extensive experience in programming languages such as Python, SQL, R, C, and C++ and tools and libraries such as Alteryx, TensorFlow, and XGBoost.
+These skills have enabled me to develop accurate and effective solutions for data analysis projects.

-In addition to my work experience, I have also completed a number of academic projects that demonstrate my technical abilities and problem-solving skills.
-These projects range from developing a handwritten math equation solver using computer vision, to conducting a social network and sentiment analysis of the Harry Potter script.

-Through my personal projects, I have demonstrated my ability to perform data exploration, manipulation, and analysis.
-My projects have included exploring the New York taxi data and studying Starbucks through the lens of social media.

-I am confident in my abilities to produce meaningful results through data analysis and I am eager to continue growing my skills and knowledge in this field.
+I am committed to producing meaningful results through data analysis and am eager to continue learning and growing in this field.
+My expertise and passion for data make me a valuable asset to any organization seeking to leverage data to drive growth and success.

 - 📫 How to reach me at https://www.linkedin.com/in/akshayjain128